The Story So Far

 So, I took an extra credit language for the fourth semester and simultaneously started an Android Development Nanodegree.
 I was already in love with Android and to cross the line to the creator side of things was a great experience.
 Then, I pursued another Nanodegree in Python Programming.
 This was a merger between programming and data analysis.

 With a newfound amalgamation of two things that I enjoy – insights and code – I pursued a PG Diploma along with many nanodegrees and courses to get a wide understanding of the data landscape.

 I started as a Data Engineering Intern at Townscript, a BookMyShow startup, where I started working on data flows, pipelines, and different analysis projects.

-Then, I moved to a full-time role of Data Modelling Engineer at the same place where my job responsibilities involved the entire data process.
-I work on everything from how the data starts to flow to how its analysed to how it helps the product.
+Then, I moved to a full-time role in Data Modelling Engineer at the same place where my job responsibilities involved the entire data process.
+I work on everything from how the data starts to flow to how it’s analysed to how it helps the product.

 I would be lying if I said it isn’t fun.
 I owe the geek in me that much, at least.
 I find data to be the perfect coding island for me.
 It has everything I like doing and more.

 I haven’t worked on a lot of real-life Data problems yet but here is what I have done as part of my courses or as personal projects.